USACE/cwms-data-api/docs/source/design/composite-time-series.rst

 Both names have been discarded.
 We use "Virtual" in too many other places with a more direct meaning of that word.
 For Period-of-Record, while that is the primary use-case, the concept is useful in other situations as well.

-Hence generically have have a "composite time series"
+Hence generically we have a "composite time series"

 Axioms
 ------